St Andrews (NSW)

 The level of residential development activity in St Andrews is very low in comparison to the average area assessed nationally by AreaSearch

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, St Andrews has experienced around 1 dwelling receiving development approval each year over the past five financial years to June 2021.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, St Andrews has experienced around one dwelling receiving development approval each year over the past five financial years.
 This totals an estimated six homes.
-So far in FY-26 (July 2021 - June 2022), zero approvals have been recorded.
+So far in FY26, zero approvals have been recorded.

-The area's population decline suggests new supply has likely kept up with demand, offering good choice to buyers.
-Additionally, $1.2 million in commercial development approvals have been recorded this financial year, demonstrating the area's residential nature.
-Compared to Greater Sydney, St Andrews has significantly less development activity.
-This constrained new construction usually reinforces demand and pricing for existing dwellings, though building activity has accelerated in recent years.
-Nationally, this activity is also below average, reflecting the area's maturity and possible planning constraints.
-New development consists of 50% detached houses and 50% attached dwellings, marking a significant departure from existing housing patterns (currently 95% houses), suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
-With around 2366 people per dwelling approval, St Andrews reflects a highly mature market.
+The area has experienced population decline, suggesting new supply has likely kept up with demand, offering good choice to buyers.
+Additionally, $1.2 million in commercial development approvals have been recorded this financial year, reflecting the area's residential nature.
+Compared to Greater Sydney, St Andrews has significantly less development activity, which usually reinforces demand and pricing for existing dwellings.

-Looking ahead, St Andrews is expected to grow by 886 residents through to 2041 (from the latest AreaSearch quarterly estimate).
-Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.
+However, building activity has accelerated in recent years.
+This activity is also below average nationally, indicating the area's maturity and possible planning constraints.
+According to AreaSearch's latest quarterly estimate, St Andrews is expected to grow by 411 residents through to 2041.
+If current construction levels persist, housing supply could lag population growth, potentially intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development